-- To acquaint the students with major issues in world history. - To assist the student in developing the skills for critical thinking.

-- To teach the student how to conduct independent research and critically evaluate sources - To develop the student's oral and written communication. - To prepare students who seek to enter the profession of history. - To teach students the diversity of human experience within and across nations and cultures.
+- Acquaint the students with major issues in world history. - Assist the student in developing the skills for critical thinking. - Teach the student how to conduct independent research and critically evaluate sources. - Develop the student's oral and written communication. - Prepare students who seek to enter the profession of history. - Teach students the diversity of human experience within and across nations and cultures.